botshelomokoka/anya-core/anya-enterprise/README.md

 # Anya Enterprise

-Anya Enterprise is a commercial extension of Anya Core, providing advanced features for enterprise users.
+Anya Enterprise is a commercial extension of Anya Core, providing seamless integration and advanced features for enterprise users.

 ## Features

 All features from Anya Core, plus:
-- Advanced analytics
+- Advanced differential privacy techniques using OpenDP
-- High-volume trading capabilities
-- Enterprise-grade ML models
-- Additional blockchain integrations (Cosmos, Polkadot)
+- Secure aggregation using SPDZ protocol
-- Advanced security features
+- Advanced aggregation algorithms for federated learning

-## Project Structure

-[Project structure details]
+- Integration with external AI services
+- Enhanced DLC and Lightning Network functionality
+- Comprehensive dimensional analysis system
+- Homomorphic encryption using SEAL library
+- Secure multi-party computation with MP-SPDZ framework
+- Web-based interface using WebAssembly and Yew

+## Integration with Anya Core

+Anya Enterprise is designed to work seamlessly with Anya Core, extending its functionality while maintaining compatibility with the core open-source features.

+[Details on integration and setup]

 ## Getting Started